gaurav1999724/ai-chat-php/DEPLOYMENT.md

 For issues or questions:
 1. Check the logs first
 2. Verify all services are running
-3. Test database connectivity
-4. Check API key validity
+3. Check API key validity